guojin-yan/OpenVINO-CSharp-API/docs/en/windows_install.md

 - [.NET Framework installation guide - .NET Framework | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/framework/install/)

-## OpenVINOSharp Installation
+## OpenVINO™ C# API Installation

-&emsp;    Due to the convenience of developing the C # language in the Windows environment, OpenVINOSharp's NuGet Package has been developed, which can be installed directly through the C # NuGet Package during use.
-When packaging NuGet Package, also include OpenVINO ™  The officially compiled Dongta Link Library file is packaged into the NuGet Package, so you only need to add OpenVINOSharp here to use it.
+&emsp;    Due to the convenience of developing the C # language in the Windows environment, OpenVINO™ C# API's NuGet Package has been developed, which can be installed directly through the C # NuGet Package during use.
+When packaging NuGet Package, also include OpenVINO ™  The officially compiled Dongta Link Library file is packaged into the NuGet Package, so you only need to add OpenVINO™ C# API here to use it.
 The following demonstrates the installation under two different compilation methods:

 - **Visual Studio Platform**